TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-throughput-autopilot.md

 * 500,000 RU/s  - **5 TB**

 **Is autopilot supported on all APIs?**
-<br>Yes autopilot is supported on all the APIs – SQL , Mongo, Cassandra, Gremlin, Tables
+<br>Yes autopilot is supported on all the APIs: SQL , Mongo, Cassandra, Gremlin, Tables

 **Can autopilot be disabled on a container / database?**
 <br>Yes we allow customer to move the autopilot container to a manually provisioned containers.
 But migrating back to autopilot is not allowed.

 **How much delay does autopilot have in reacting to a spike in traffic or traffic coming down?**
-<br>Autopilot is instantaneous in providing capacity within the RU range of 0.1 * max – max.
+<br>Autopilot is instantaneous in providing capacity within the RU range of 0.1 * max and max.
 Both the scale up and scale down are instantaneous.
 Billing is done at a hourly granularity where the max RUs in that billing windows is considered.

 **Is autopilot supported with multi-master accounts?**
 <br>Yes